kaleido-lab/dolphin/README.md

 pip install -r requirements.txt
 ```

-To start 🐬 dolphin, you can specify the GPU/CPU assignment by `--load`, the parameter indicates which Video Foundation Model to use and where it will be loaded to.
+To start 🐬 Dolphin, you can specify the GPU/CPU assignment by `--load`, the parameter indicates which Video Foundation Model to use and where it will be loaded to.
 The model and device are separated by underline `_`, while the different models are separated by comma `,`.
 The available Video Foundation Models can be found in the following table or `configs/backends.yaml`.

 For example, if you want to load VideoCaptioning to cuda:0 and MoviepyInterface to cpu, you can use: `VideoCaptioning_cuda:0,MoviepyInterface_cpu`.